 The tab showing the attribute set for the events opens.
 The event fields are shown under attribute group G1.

-You can use the check boxes to add data for specific events within the attribute set.
-No records are added for the unchecked events.
-As shown in the following screen shot, no records are added to the County_A and City_A events.
+You can check the check boxes to add data for specific events within the attribute set.
+No records are added for the events that are not checked.
+As shown in the following image, no records are added to the County_A and City_A events.

-You can click the Copy Attributes button and click a route on the map to copy event attributes from another route.
+You can use the Copy Attribute Values tool to copy event attributes from another route.
+Click the tool and click a route on the map to copy the event attributes.

-- Checking the Go to the next measure upon save check box results in pre-populating the From Measure value using the To Measure value of the present section to continue the event creation process.
+- Check the Go to the next measure upon save check box to prepopulate the From Measure value using the To Measure value of the present section to continue the event creation process.

 - Click Save.